-Other potential liable parties might include the manufacturer of a truck or auto part if a defective car part caused your crash or contributed to your injuries (e.g. a defective airbag or seatbelt).
+Other potential liable parties might include the manufacturer of a commercial vehicle or auto part if a defective car part caused your crash or contributed to your injuries (e.g. a defective airbag or seatbelt).
 Another driver on the road could also share liability if he or she contributed to the crash.
 The truck driver could be individually liable if he or she is an independent contractor.
 The city of Phoenix or another governmental institution could also be liable if a dangerous roadway or element, such as a malfunctioning traffic light, caused the accident.

 What Damages Can You Recover For a Truck Accident in Arizona?

-Truck accident victims may receive three different categories of “damages,” or financial recoveries, in a truck accident personal injury claim.
+Truck crash victims may receive three different categories of “damages,” or financial recoveries, in a truck accident personal injury claim.
 First are general damages, or non-economic losses such as physical pain, emotional suffering and distress, mental anguish, and lost enjoyment of life.
 You might recover for loss of consortium, or loss of a loved one’s guidance and companionship, in wrongful death truck accident claims.

-Second are special damages: economic losses including past and future medical expenses, property damages, lost wages, lost capacity to earn, and other accident-related financial damages.
+Second are special damages: economic losses including past and future medical bills, property damages, lost wages, lost capacity to earn, and other accident-related financial damages.
 You may also receive payment for funeral and burial expenses as well in wrongful death claims.

 Once those involved receive medical attention, it is vital that you speak with a qualified Phoenix trucking accident attorney as soon as possible.
-The trucking company of the involved vehicle will have their investigators on the scene right away, so it is incredibly important that you do the same.
+The trucking company of the involved big rig will have their investigators on the scene right away, so it is incredibly important that you do the same.
 This will allow someone with your best interests in mind to preserve evidence and document exactly what happened.

 If you are able, we would also recommend gathering information about your accident, such as the name of the truck driver and trucking company, photographs of the accident, and medical records for your injuries.